Chart Color Schemes

 Bundoora - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bundoora-East has a high level of cultural diversity, with 32.0% of its population born overseas and 35.5% speaking a language other than English at home.
-Christianity is the predominant religion in Bundoora-East, comprising 54.0% of people.
-Notably, Buddhism is overrepresented, making up 4.1% compared to Greater Melbourne's 2.0%.
+The dominant religion in Bundoora-East is Christianity, comprising 54.0% of the population.
+Notably, Buddhism is overrepresented in Bundoora-East compared to Greater Melbourne, with 4.1% versus 2.0%.

 Frequently Asked Questions - Diversity